Franck Lagorce

-Franck Lagorce (born 1 September 1968 in L'Haÿ-les-Roses) is a racing driver from France.
+Franck Lagorce (born 1 September 1968) is a racing driver from France.
 He participated in two Formula One Grands Prix, debuting on 6 November 1994.
 He scored no championship points.

 Career

 Lagorce competed in French Formula Ford between 1987 and 1989, and was runner up in the French Formula Renault Championship in 1990.
 He stepped up to the French Formula Three Championship in 1991 and won the title the following year.
 He competed in Formula 3000 for the next two years, winning four races and finishing the 1994 season in second place.
 He was Ligier's test driver in 1994 and 1995 and drove in the last two races of the 1994 Formula One season when Johnny Herbert moved to Benetton to replace JJ Lehto who had been loaned to Sauber.
 He then became test driver for Forti Corse in 1996.

 He won the Renault Spider trophy in 1996, and has since competed in production car and sportscar racing.